MJKWoolnough/gedcom/README.md

 }
 ```

-AssociationStructure is a GEDCOM structure type
+AssociationStructure is a GEDCOM structure type.

 #### type AttributeType